 This chip also provides the following capabilities:

-Games only have 508 KB available to store samples, the rest is reserved by the SPU to process Audio CD music.
+512 KB of DRAM (called ‘Sound RAM’) are provided as audio buffer.
+This memory is accessible from the CPU (only through DMA) and the CD controller.
+Although games only have 508 KB available to store samples, the rest is reserved by the SPU to process Audio CD music.
 This amount is reduced even further if reverb is activated.

 Programs have all the facilities that the CD medium provides: Large storage (640 MB), good audio quality and a ‘not-so-slow’ read speed thanks to the 2x drive.

-Along with the SDK, Sony also distributed specialised hardware like the DTL-H2000, a dual-slot ISA card containing the internals and I/O of the PS1, plus extra circuitry for debugging purposes.
+Along with the SDK, Sony also distributed specialised hardware like the DTL-H2000: a dual-slot ISA card containing the internals and I/O of the PS1, plus extra circuitry for debugging purposes.
 The board has access to the host’s hard drive and can execute PS1 software without restrictions.
 Software and drivers used to communicate with the card ran on PCs with Windows 3.1 or 95.

 Like any other optical media, in order to fetch data from a CD, a laser beam is used to read the pits (zeroes) and lands (ones) from the track of the disc.
 Now, conventional discs are not 100% flat and they often have tiny fluctuations in their tracks.
 These defects are completely unnoticeable while reading the data since lasers can automatically calibrate themselves as they read.